-Table 2 describes classification time of three different techniques implemented in Matlab simulation with number of pressure data ranging from 50-500.
+Table3 describes the value of classification time which is obtained from the simulation output.
+The classification time of three different techniques implemented in Matlab simulation with number of pressure data ranging from 50-500.
 The performance of classification time using EBBC-GWO Method is compared with the existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018).
-From the table, it clear that the classification time using EBBC-GWO Method is lesser than other existing techniques (Kang et al., 2018), (Rajeswaran et al. 2018).
+From the table, it clear that the

+- 5 classification time using EBBC-GWO Method is lesser than other existing techniques (Kang et al., 2018), (Rajeswaran et al. 2018).
 Classification process categorizes the training data as the normal data or abnormal data for future use.
 An enhanced brownboost classifier is employed for the classification process in our research work.
 In this classifier, training samples are given for all k-nearest neighbor classifier at the same time to reduce the time consumption for classification.
 After that, the output from all the weak classifier is combined to produce the strong classifier.
-In our work, the number of pressure data is taken as input for all weak classifiers at the same time.
+In our work, the number of pressure data is - 10 taken as input for all weak classifiers at the same time.
 After that, k-nearest neighbor classifier categorizes the pressure data as normal or abnormal data through discovering the extended jaccard similarity between the pressure data and threshold pressure data.
 After obtaining the results from all weak classifier, enhanced brownboost classifier improves the results through combining all kNN classifiers to form the strong classifier.
-By this way, the classification of pressure data is carried out with minimal amount of time.

-Let us take the number of instances as 10.
+By this way, the classification of pressure data is carried out with minimal amount of time. - Let us take the number of instances as 10.
 For every instance, the number of pressure data gets changed.
 When number of pressure data is taken as 200, EBBC-GWO Method classifies the pressure data in 52ms while 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) classifies the data in 79ms and 62ms respectively.
+The convergence time of optimal sensor placement method using EBBC-GWO Method is 1.3ms.
 The classification time consumption of EBBC-GWO Method is decreased by 41% and 20% compared to existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) respectively.